 There were some signs of hope for the Seattle expansion team in the first half of the 1969 season, and the Pilots even came to within a few games of .500 in June.
 Their biggest star was Tommy Harper, who stole 73 bases, the most by an American League player in 54 years.
 Perhaps a more memorable character was pitcher Jim Bouton, a former Yankee, whose infamous tell-all book Ball Four was based largely on his experiences with the Pilots.
 The Seattle team collapsed in July, however, and fan interest dwindled.
 The total attendance at Pilots' games was only 677,944, far below the expected one million, and the franchise was bankrupt by the end of the season.

 The Pilots franchise was doomed by inadequate capitalization, the poor ballpark facilities, and bad relations between the the principal owners (Max and Dewey Soriano) and Seattle business leaders, whose support was needed to get the promised new domed stadium built.
-On March 31, 1970 a federal judge allowed the Pilots to be purchased (for $10.8 million) by a group of Milwaukee businessmen led by none other than Allan "Bud" Selig.
+On March 31, 1970 a federal judge allowed the Pilots to be purchased (for $10.8 million) by a group of Milwaukee businessmen led by none other than Allan "Bud" Selig, who became MLB Commissioner in the 1990s.
 The team hastily moved to Wisconsin just in time for Opening Day, and changed their name to the Brewers.
 Seattle city leaders learned the lesson of failing to muster strong public support for a professional baseball team, which is why they overcompensated by building the extravagant Kingdome for the expansion Mariners franchise a few years later.
-In 1972, a second Seattle Rainiers minor league team began playing in Sicks' Stadium, and moved to Salem Oregon when the Seattle Mariners were born in 1977.
+In 1972, a second Seattle Rainiers minor league team began playing in Sicks' Stadium, and then moved to Salem, Oregon when the Seattle Mariners were born in 1977.
 Sicks' Stadium was demolished in 1979, and a Lowe's Home Improvement warehouse now stands in its place.